Do you want to know how many times people added an item to their shopping cart on your website? You can track add to cart events in Google Analytics!

-However, setting up Analytics and add to cart events isn’t straight forward.
-You will have to edit code and know your way around Analytics to successfully set up tracking.
+However, setting up Google Analytics add to cart events isn’t completely straightforward.
+You may have to edit code and learn Analytics in detail to successfully set up tracking.

 In this article, we’ll show you how to track add to cart events with Google Analytics on your WordPress website.
 Let’s get started.

 Why Should You Track Add to Cart Events?

-Add to cart is an important metric to track on your online store.
+Add to cart is an important metric to track in your online store.
 It shows how many times the add to cart button is clicked, and how many products get added to carts.

-Measuring add to cart helps in improving the number of conversions on a website.
+Measuring add to cart is critical for measuring conversions on a website.
 It helps you to see how potential customers are interacting with your eCommerce store.

 So, how do you set up add to cart tracking?
-Let’s find out…
+Keep reading and we’ll find out.

 How to Set Up Google Analytics Add to Cart Events